gaoteng-git/EverMemOS/README.md

 - **⚡ Lightweight Fast Mode**
   For latency-sensitive scenarios, skip LLM calls and use pure keyword retrieval (BM25)
-  Achieve extreme speed with millisecond-level response times
+  Achieve a faster response speed

 - **🎓 Agentic Multi-Round Recall**
   For insufficient cases, generate 2-3 complementary queries, retrieve and fuse in parallel